-AHA has been appointed to develop a new state-wide service model for the delivery of client-centred gender identity and transition-related health and human services to trans and gender diverse people in Victoria.
+AHA was appointed to develop a new state-wide service model for the delivery of client-centred gender identity and transition-related health and human services to trans and gender diverse people in Victoria.

-The proposed service system will ensure that service quality and safety are maintained.
+The new service system was designed to ensure that service quality and safety are maintained.
 Our report provided analysis, findings and specific recommendations regarding six key aspects:

 The new service model will ensure trans and gender diverse Victorians have access to quality health services that are knowledgeable, respectful, and safe.